Sigismund Payne Best: Life in the Netherlands

 After his demobilisation in 1919, Best returned to the Netherlands, where he and his partner in business and intelligence, P.N. van der Willik, set up a British firm, called the Continental Trade Service, also called Pharmisan, a trading company, mainly in pharmaceutical products, and a consultancy agency for British businessmen.
 In 1919, he married Margaretha van Rees, a Dutch painter.

 Living in a prime residential location in The Hague, he was known as a serious British businessman.
 Best's cover was a thin one.
 Although he was married to a Dutch wife, his tall figure, spats and monocle made him, in the eyes of many Dutchmen, the embodiment of a British spy.
-At times he would think it safe to confide that this presumption was wholly justified.
+At times, he would think that it safe to confide that this presumption was wholly justified.

 From 1938, he was a member of Haag'schen Golf Club and had good relations with the Dutch royal family.
 On Friday afternoons he regularly played music with his 'neighbors' Prince Hendrik, Duke of Mecklenburg-Schwerin and husband of Queen Wilhelmina.
 His wife, whom he called "May", was a relatively well known artist, and portrayed Queen Wilhelmina.
 In December 1938, he undertook with his wife May and his foster son Enzo Bonopera an extended trip to Germany, Switzerland and France.